Student Grievances and Appeals | KCTCS

 3. May be submitted no later than five (5) business days after the first day of classes in the following semester.
 Untimely appeals will not be considered.

 3. Upon receipt of the student grievance, the administrator will attempt to resolve the issue.
-If no resolution is agreed upon by all parties within 15 business days, the administrator will refer the case to the College President/designee.
+If no resolution is agreed upon by all parties within 15 business days, the administrator will refer the case to the Chief Academic Officer or designee.

-4. The College President/designee will attempt to resolve the grievance.
-If no resolution can be agreed upon within 15 business days, the College President/designee must notify the student in writing.
+4. The Chief Academic Officer/designee will attempt to resolve the grievance.
+If no resolution can be agreed upon within 15 business days, the Chief Academic Officer/designee must notify the student in writing.

-5. If the student does not receive timely notification or does not accept the decision of the College President/designee, the student has ten (10) business days to submit a written appeal to the College President/designee requesting a hearing before the CAB.
+5. If the student does not receive timely notification or does not accept the decision of the Chief Academic Officer/designee, the student has ten (10) business days to submit a written appeal to the Chief Academic Officer/designee requesting a hearing before the CAB.

 6. No new matter may be appealed to the CAB which was not included in the student’s original formal written grievance to the administrator described in number 2 above.